ssluo/ssluo.github.io/_portfolio/reading-habits.md

 ## Reading Goals

-Using these charts, I came up with some reading goals for the remaining 9 months of 2020:
+I used these insights to come up with some personal reading goals for the remaining 9 months of 2020:

-- Read at least 12 books this year.
+- Read at least 12 books this year
 	- Definitely achievable given my past reading pace.
-With 2 books down at time of writing, I only have 10 more to go!
+With 2 books down at time of writing, I only have 10 more books to go!
-- Branch out from reading sci-fi/fantasy by:
+- Becoming a more balanced reader by:
 	- Reading books in at least four new genres
-	- Having less than two-thirds of books read this year be sci-fi/fantasy
+	- Having less than half of books read this year be sci-fi/fantasy
 - Read books by authors outside of my favored set
 	- This should be pretty straightforward if I manage the goal of reading in new genres.
 So, I'll make a more detailed goal: find an author I enjoy in a new genre and reading at least two books by that author.